-Persons violating the regulations may be denied the use of the facilities in the Patent Search Room, and may further be subjected to prosecution under the Criminal Code.
-Additionally, the name of any person violating these regulations who is registered to practice before the Office may be forwarded to the Office of Enrollment and Discipline for appropriate action under 37 CFR Part 10 > and Part 11 < .
+Persons violating the regulations governing public conduct on Office premises (reproduced below) may be denied the use of Office facilities, and may further be subjected to prosecution under the Criminal Code.
+Additionally, the name of any person violating these regulations who is registered to practice before the Office may be forwarded to the Office of Enrollment and Discipline for appropriate action under 37 CFR Part 11.

 - (A) TC facilities are defined as those areas in Carlyle (Alexandria, VA) where the TCs are located.

-- (B) The use of the TC facilities is strictly limited to the regular business hours of the USPTO, between the hours of 8:45 a.m. and 4:45 p.m. on regular business days.
+- (B) The use of the TC facilities is strictly limited to the regular business hours of the USPTO, i.e., between the hours of 8:30 a.m. and 5:00 p.m. on regular business days (see subsection I above).

 - (C) Authorized Officials, under these regulations, include Supervisory Patent Examiners and TC Directors.